Mario Romañach: Academic

 In 1959 and thereafter Mario Romañach was a professor at the universities of Harvard, Cornell and at the University of Pennsylvania teaching architectural design at the professional level.
 In the 70s he played a key role in the Architecture Career at the Simón Bolívar University in Caracas, where he participated in its conceptualization, academic definition, and orientation.

 "Mr. Romanach (was) chairman of the University of Pennsylvania department of architecture from 1971 to 1974."

 In 1979, he was appointed a member of the National Academy of Design.

-Mario Romañach took creative advantage of the traditional solutions of architecture and incorporate them in a process of synthesis, the lessons of the great masters of Western modernism and traditional Japanese architecture, creating a modern and regionalist language.
-For these and other reasons, he is considered one of the most imaginative Cuban architect of the 50s.
+Mario Romañach incorporated traditional architecture solutions into a process of synthesis, drawing on the works of Western modernist architects and traditional Japanese architecture.
+This approach contributed to the development of a modern regionalist architectural language in his work.
+He is regarded as an important figure in Cuban architecture of the 1950s.

 At the end of his career in Cuba, Romañach had reached a high level of formal architectural elaboration and integration that was departing from the mid-century modernist architectural canon.
 He anticipated the contradictions that led some to confront Latin American architecture with the ascetic rationalism of the European modern movement.
 He died in the United States on March 8, 1984.